-Pre-AICE Art and Design: Painting and Related Media IGCSE Level
+Pre-AICE Art and Design: Painting and Related Media IGCSE Level is required.

-Prerequisite: Drawing/Painting II or Portfolio and Teacher Recommendation

-The purpose of this course is to give advanced students the opportunity to develop quality, concentration, discipline and breadth in drawing.
+Course Number: 0104415 Credit: 1.00 Weight: Honors 0.5 Term: Yearlong Prerequisite: Drawing/Painting II or Portfolio and Teacher Recommendation Course Description: The purpose of this course is to give advanced students the opportunity to develop quality, concentration, discipline and breadth in drawing.
 Students are expected to take a final AICE exam.
-A fair share fee of \$30.00 is required.
+A fair share fee of \$30.00

-Drawing 1

-Weight: Standard 0.0 Term: Semester Prerequisite: None Course Description:
+Drawing 1 Course Number: 0104335 Credit: 0.50 Weight: Standard 0.0 Term: Semester

+Prerequisite: None